 Shares of oil refiner Andeavor surged 15.9 percent, the biggest gainer on the S&P 500, after rival Marathon Petroleum agreed to buy the company for more than $23 billion.
 Marathon’s shares were down 4.2 percent.

 The main indexes are on track to record their first monthly gain since January as strong quarterly earnings take the lead, even as investors weigh concerns about rising interest rates and inflation.

 “If the previous several weeks of earnings season are any indication, corporate results should continue to act as a buffer to any meaningful turn lower in equity markets,” noted Peter Kenney, senior market strategist at Global Markets Advisory Group, in New York.

 “However, the principal threat to equity markets remains rising interest rates.”

-Warnings from some large U.S. manufacturers about escalating costs going forward had investors worried that the best was over for corporate America.
+Despite strong results, warnings from some large U.S. manufacturers about escalating costs going forward, had investors worried that profit margins may get squeezed.